MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-customize-reference-device.md

 # Quickstart: Customize a reference device in Audit mode

-In this quickstart, you customize a reference device running Windows IoT Enterprise in Audit mode to create a custom Kiosk experience.
+In this quickstart, you customize a reference device running Windows IoT Enterprise in Audit mode and create a custom Kiosk experience.

 > [!TIP]
 > Most customizations in this lab can be made to an offline mounted Windows image, as well as in Audit mode.
 For more information, see [Modify a Windows image using DISM](/windows-hardware/manufacture/desktop/mount-and-modify-a-windows-image-using-dism).